-With water on three sides of the Mornington Peninsula there are piers and jetties scattered along both the western and eastern coastlines.
+With water wrapping three separate sides of the Mornington Peninsula, there are piers and jetties abounding along both the western and eastern coastlines.
 Some of these structures are made of wood, others more modern alongside marinas and yacht moorings.
-There is even on with an underwater snorkelling trail at the Rye Pier.

-The annual spider crab migration occurs in autumn where thousands of these crustaceans cover the sandy bay floor and are easily visible for snorkellers around the pier at Rye.
+The annual spider crab migration occurs in autumn where thousands of these crustaceans cover the sandy bay floor and are easily visible for snorkelers around the pier at Rye.
 Fishing is allowed at most of the piers, and these waters are bountiful indeed.
-Top Tip: Make sure to have your own fishing licence if you are an adult - you can purchase one from the Mornington Peninsula Visitor Information Centre in Dromana.